Last Updated on June 4, 2023 by Dave Farquhar

-Today, original smoke pellets, the bottles they came in, and the store display are collectible.
-They aren’t worth what they once were.
+Today, original Lionel train smoke pellets, the bottles they came in, and the store display are collectible.
+They aren’t worth as much as they once were.
 But if you have several bottles with the store display box, you still have something that could be worth $100 or more.
 And an individual bottle with pellets still in it is worth around $20.
 The empty clear glass bottle is worth around $5.
-Even an empty Lionel bottle is a slightly collectible train item.
+Even an empty Lionel pellet bottle is a slightly collectible train item.

 Lionel smoke fluid versus pellets